-When the operation of your entire business is compromised, either through a system or natural disaster, human error or malicious activity, you need to be able to respond immediately.
+You need to be able to respond immediately when the operation of your entire business is compromised.
+This can either be through a system or natural disaster, human error or malicious activity.

 We understand the value of business continuity and the ability to function, not just recover, from a disaster.
 This is why we work with you to create a disaster recovery plan that removes downtime.